Welcome to Stock Chart Analysis Index Page!

 Volatility Indicators – these help identify price breakouts following a period of consolidation.
 Price fluctuation has been quiet and suddenly it starts to move, or become volatile.
 Price breakouts are one of the most reliable signals for short term option trading opportunities.

 Other aspects of stock chart analysis we will look at include fibonacci retracements, the popular ABC points used in swing trading together with the use of Elliot Wave Theory and also the work of W.D.
 Gann.
-These are used to explain patterns of human behaviour, as buyers and sellers motivated by greed and fear, battle one another for supremacy.
+These are used to explain patterns of human behavior, as buyers and sellers motivated by greed and fear, battle one another for supremacy.
 Since market price movements tend to behave in a typical way, understanding these points of resistance and/or continuation help to increase the probability that our anticipation of future price direction will be correct.

 So let’s dig deeper into this fascinating subject – but remembering that when it’s all said and done, a stock, commodity or forex price can only do one of three things – (1) Move up; (2) Move down, or (3) Do nothing.
 Before you even start, you have a one-in-three chance of being right.
 Technical analysis of chart patterns is designed to help you choose which one.